Mean-field study of repulsive 2D and 3D Bose polarons: Model

+It is easy to show that the expectation value of total momentum $-i\hbar\frac{\partial}{\partial {\bf r}_I}+{\bf P}$ of the system, which we associate with impurity motion, is equal to $\bf p$.
 In the following we mainly focus on properties of almost motionless impurity, i.e. ${\bf p}\simeq 0$, which means that the average counterflow of bosons $\langle{\bf P}\rangle$ is also almost zero.
 Note, however, that because of quantum effects $\langle{\bf P}^2\rangle$ does not disappear even when momentum of impurity is exactly zero.

 The time evolution of the field operator can be deduced by using the standard quantum-mechanical prescription